INTERSECT-training/packaging/episodes/environment.md

 Unless you've activated a virtual environment, this will try to install globally, and if you don't have permission, will install to your user site packages.
-In global site packages, you can get conflicting versions of libraries, you can't tell what you've installed for what, packages can update and break your system; it's a mess.
+In global site packages, you can get conflicting versions of libraries--you can't tell what you've installed for what, packages can update and break your system; it's a mess.
 This is the _"update problem"_.

 ```bash